kevinquillen/metaquake/README.md

 Check out this repository to your local machine.
 The root Makefile has a few commands to build the project.

 To build, use `make all`.
 The default directory for the output will be ./build/meta.
 After building, copy the "meta" directory in ./build to the installation path for Quake as noted above.

+## Disclaimer

+I am not a master C programmer.
+This repository is mainly for preservation purposes and a few tweaks or bugfixes that I am able to find and rectify.
+I really just wanted to save and share this fantastic Quake 1 mod that I dumped many hours into in the 90s.
+Hopefully, it will be spotted and cared for and carried forward by folks in the GitHub/gaming community.

+Thanks Lon.